Wow, you’ve just gotten a new visitor on your blog. Congratulations!

 - Your About Page will destroy your website if you don’t give it adequate attention.

-Why should you have an awesome “About Me” page?
+4 Reasons To have an awesome “About Me” page?

 1. It defines the personality of the blog.